-If you’re going to give your dad something for Father’s Day — which you should — why not make it a gift that also gives back?
-We’ve found the best presents around that also have a charitable component, so you can do some good while celebrating the man who taught you important things like how to flip a pancake, catch a fish, or look cool in a pair of New Balances.
-Rest assured these are truly charitable: None of the brands included give less than 10 percent to a cause (because if it’s just one percent, what’s the point?), and many promise to donate full proceeds to relief funds and nonprofits.
-Some even let you choose a local charity of your choice.
+If you’re going to give your dad something for Father’s Day — which you should — why not make it a gift that gives back?
+We’ve found the best presents with a charitable component so you can do some good while celebrating the man who taught you important things, like how to flip a pancake, catch a fish, and look cool in a pair of New Balances.
+Rest assured that these are truly philanthropic: Many promise to donate their full proceeds to nonprofits, and several let you designate those funds to a charity of your choice.

-Right now, most things are expected to arrive by Father’s Day — June 20th — but as the date gets closer, stock and shipping times will change, so if you see something you like, go ahead and add it to your cart now.
+Right now, almost all of these gifts are expected to arrive by Father’s Day — June 19 — but as the date gets closer, stock availability and shipping times will change, so if you see something you like, go ahead and add it to your cart right now.

-Outdoorsy dads know the importance of clean drinking water, so give yours a LifeStraw.
-The Sharpie-marker-size device is key on camping and hiking trips, as it filters out 99.99 percent of bacteria and parasites from any water source.
-Just dip the end in a pond and drink.
-For every one sold, LifeStraw will donate safe drinking water to a child for an entire school year.
+Outdoorsy dads know the importance of clean drinking water, so give yours a LifeStraw, a Sharpie-size device that filters bacteria and parasites out of water from any source.
+(Just dip in the end and drink.)
+For every one sold, LifeStraw will donate safe drinking water to a child in Kenya for an entire school year.